Tucupita Marcano Player Props: Pirates vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.81 team ERA ranks 26th among all league pitching staffs.
+- The Mets' 4.73 team ERA ranks 26th among all MLB pitching staffs.

 - Mets pitchers combine to give up the third-most home runs in baseball (90 total, 1.4 per game).